Skills And Tips For Coping With Anxiety Issues

 Consider medication

 Medications are available to treat anxiety disorders and mental illness.
-Talk to a mental health provider if you are living with severe anxiety or an anxiety disorder, have severe panic attacks, or believe you might benefit from medical intervention.
+Talk to a mental health provider or your primary care provider if you are living with severe anxiety or an anxiety disorder, have severe panic attacks, or believe you might benefit from medical intervention.
 They can help you decide whether long-term or short-term medication is the proper treatment for your mental and physical health.
 Consult with your doctor before starting, changing, or stopping any medication.

 Social coping mechanisms for anxiety